clojure-emacs/inf-clojure/README.md

 #### Code Completion

 Code completion is particularly open to customization.
-Not only you can `setq` the customary `inf-clojure-completion-form`, `inf-clojure-completion-form-lumo` and `inf-clojure-completion-form-planck` - the form to send to the REPL - but you can also use `inf-clojure-completions-fn` for specifying a function that given the REPL response should return elisp data compatible with [`completion-at-point-functions`](https://www.gnu.org/software/emacs/manual/html_node/elisp/Completion-in-Buffers.html).
+Not only you can `setq` the customary `inf-clojure-completion-form`, `inf-clojure-completion-form-lumo`, `inf-clojure-completion-form-planck` and `inf-clojure-completion-form-joker` - the form to send to the REPL - but you can also use `inf-clojure-completions-fn` for specifying a function that given the REPL response should return elisp data compatible with [`completion-at-point-functions`](https://www.gnu.org/software/emacs/manual/html_node/elisp/Completion-in-Buffers.html).
 For more info run `M-x describe-variable RET inf-clojure-completions-fn`.
 Another option is to have a look at